FayasNoushad/URL-Download/README.md

 name = "profile.png"

 urldl.download(url, name)
-# For download image of url in name directory
+# For download media of url in name directory

 urldl.download(url)
 # Same of the above without name ( not recommended )